FANNY-20/The_FANNY_protocol_V0.1/README.md

 We thought about a solution of course should be improved but it's probably an interesting alternative.

-This alternative on an X11 license and each contribution is welcome.
+This alternative is on an X11 license and each contribution is welcome.
 The source codebase is coming.

 It's main originality is the using of a Web RTC API to establish the peer to peer communication.We tried to maximize the distribution of the tasks in order to decentralize the approach.
 The last issue that we try to solve the anonymity with creating Dada's very poor on information's.